langchain-ai/langgraph/docs/docs/concepts/human_in_the_loop.md

 Sometimes we want to review and edit the agent's state.

-As with approval, we can interrupt our agent at a [breakpoint](./low_level.md#breakpoints) prior the step we want to check.
+As with approval, we can interrupt our agent at a [breakpoint](./low_level.md#breakpoints) prior to the step we want to check.

 We can surface the current state to a user and allow the user to edit the agent state.